 The onboard reader is programmed in exactly the same way as any other reader module.
-It can be thought of as if it were a normal Reader Expander module on a separate circuit board.
+It can be thought of as if it were a normal reader expander module on a separate circuit board.
 By default the onboard reader is disabled.
 To enable it, configure the address at which you want it to register using the Protege user interface.
-Note that any physical Reader Expander module that is connected with the same address will be treated as a duplicate and will fail to register so care should be taken to ensure the address is unique.
+Note that any physical reader expander module that is connected with the same address will be treated as a duplicate and will fail to register, so care should be taken to ensure the address is unique.

 The onboard reader uses inputs 1 and 2 as its door contact and REX respectively.
-Any inputs that are not configured for used with the onboard reader may be used as general purpose inputs.
-If the onboard reader is enabled and you wish to use one as a general input, you will need to disable the associated function input in the Reader Expander programming section of the Protege user interface.
+Any inputs that are not configured for use with the onboard reader may be used as general purpose inputs.
+If you wish to use an access control input as a general input, you will need to disable the associated function input in the door programming section of the Protege user interface.